Northwest Horticultural Council

 The “issue date” of the phytosanitary certificate must be prior to the “on-board date” listed on the Bill of Lading.

 The “inspection date” on the phytosanitary certificate must be prior to the departure date.

 To prevent delays at port of entry, the phytosanitary certificate “issue date” should be prior to the date of departure of the shipment.

 E. Food Safety Requirements:

 In early 2016, Korea’s Ministry of Food and Drug Safety (MFDS) implemented the Special Act on Safety Management of Imported Food and associated regulations.
 Two provisions of importance included in this Special Act are: 1) mandatory pre-registration of foreign food facilities (including fruit packing facilities); and 2) a legal basis for MFDS to suspend import from foreign facilities or establishments that refuse on-site inspection.
 The foreign facility registration is valid for two years.

-More information on this Special Act, including a sample Foreign Facility Registration application may be found is this FAS report.
+More information on this Special Act, including a sample Foreign Facility Registration application, may be found in this FAS report.